ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 In the same file, also the path for retrieving weather data and the unit of measurement of them must be specified both as a string.
 Those two, are required even if weather data are still available with no need of generating "fake" samples.

-Pay attention to the fact that the code has been developed to deal with same-structured weather data as before  (csv with just one column) and for managing ONE weather file a time, independently on the kind of data.
+Pay attention to the fact that the code has been developed to deal with same-structured weather data as before  (csv with just one column and no header) and for managing ONE weather file a time, independently on the kind of data.
 In case of different or several input weather data, code adaptations might be needed.